-The Campaign, she said, connects very closely with the concerns and priorities of United Methodist Women, which include climate justice, ending criminalization in communities of color and mass incarceration, ending economic inequality, and healthcare, especially for expecting mothers.
+The Campaign, she said, connects very closely with the concerns and priorities of United Methodist Women, which include climate justice, ending criminalization in communities of color and mass incarceration, ending economic inequality, and

 “We see in the Campaign a moment to help move forward the agenda we have as United Methodist Women,” Barton said.